 UPI - Industry and Growth

 The UPI, which has been strictly an Indian concept, prevalent across the nation will now be also adopted by Nepal.
-This will make Nepal the first country to adopt the Indian UPI system.
+This has made Nepal the first country to adopt the Indian UPI system, as of February 2022.
 The deployment of the UPI system in Nepal would be overseen by NPCI International Payments Ltd. (NIPL), the international arm of NPCI with a partnership with Gateway Payments Service (GPS) and Manam Infotech.
 Here GPS serves as the authorized payment system operator in Nepal whereas Manam Infotech will further aid in the deployment of the services in Nepal.

 Some major growth highlights of UPI are listed below: